ITProfessorCloud/LogicApps/Incident-Send-Email/README.md

 > **Playbook by [ITProfessor.cloud](https://itprofessor.cloud)**

 A Microsoft Sentinel Logic App playbook that fires an HTML-formatted email notification every time a new incident is created.
-Attach it to a Sentinel automation rule scoped to **"When incident is created"** and it will run exactly once per incident - no duplicates, no extra dedup logic needed.
+Attach it to a Sentinel automation rule scoped to **"When incident is created"**

 ---